Kampong Gelam - Sights in Singapore's Muslim Hipster Quarter

 Shopping around Haji Lane

 The colorful colonial houses on the narrow little pedestrian street haji lane are filled with unique small shops (see picture above).
 This is a far cry from the big air-conditioned shopping complexes on Orchard road and far more hipster than glamour.
-As in the scandi-chic decor/lifestyle store Fun or in Scandinavian-inspired Mondays off with nice posters and decor.
+As in the scandi-chic decor/lifestyle store Hygge or in Scandinavian-inspired Mondays off with nice posters and decor.
 It's really cozy to walk here among the pink and mint green houses and window shop in the small shops.
 Unique, charming and full of lust.
 Don't miss the colorful murals on every other shop, this isn't graffiti - it's art.

 Shopping around Arab/Bussorah Street